dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   - Default: `DNT,X-CustomHeader,Keep-Alive,User-Agent,X-Requested-With,If-Modified-Since,Cache-Control,Content-Type,Authorization`
   - Example: `nginx.ingress.kubernetes.io/cors-allow-headers: "X-Forwarded-For, X-app123-XPTO"`

+* `nginx.ingress.kubernetes.io/cors-expose-headers`
+  controls which headers are exposed to response.
+This is a multi-valued field, separated by ',' and accepts letters, numbers, _, - and *.
+  - Default: *empty*
+  - Example: `nginx.ingress.kubernetes.io/cors-expose-headers: "*, X-CustomResponseHeader"`

 * `nginx.ingress.kubernetes.io/cors-allow-origin`
   controls what's the accepted Origin for CORS.
   This is a single field value, with the following format: `http(s)://origin-site.com` or `http(s)://origin-site.com:port`